Some information about Flint Mountain.

 Home colours

-White shirts with black trim, black shorts, black and white socks
+White shirts with black trim, white shorts, and white socks

 Nicknames